 Sit tight, in this article…

-We’re going to explore the what spaghetti squash is, what you can do with it, and it’s wealth of health benefits!
+We’re going to explore the what spaghetti squash is, what you can do with it, and it’s many health benefits!

 Spaghetti squash is a vegetable that is harvested in the fall.
-It got its name due to the fact that when cooked, the insides can be shredded so that they closely resemble angel hair pasta.
+It got its name because when cooked, the insides can be shredded so that they closely resemble angel hair pasta.

 These long and thin strands can be used to in many ways, the most popular amongst keto dieters is to use it in a keto-friendly pasta.